sparkfun/SparkFun_RTK_Firmware/docs/accuracy_verification.md

 Note the 8 decimal places on the Lat/Long.

 Screenshots are an easy way to record lat/long/alt but SW Maps (and other GIS software) allows the averaging of a position.
 Choose your own adventure.
 For our example, we took screenshots / snapshots of the location.
-Some surveyors hold a position for multiple minutes to get a point, we can do the same in under a second.
+Some surveyors hold a position for multiple minutes to get a point; we can do the same in under a second.

 ![Comparsion of three RTK correction sources](img/VerifyAccuracy/SparkFun%20Verify%20RTK%20-%2013%20Compare%20Points.jpg)